mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 - docker
 ---

 In today's post, I'm going to show you how to set up your own cloud storage web app, similar to Dropbox or Google Drive, but with substantially lower costs.
-This solution provides cloud storage at ~$0.60 per TB per month.
-This is a very competitive price, considering the same storage would cost $8.25 per month on Dropbox and $10 per month on Google Drive.
+This solution provides cloud storage at ~$0.60 per TB/month.
+By comparison, the same storage would cost $8.25 per month on Dropbox or $10 per month on Google Drive.

 {% include image.html file="nextcloud-complete.png" alt="Completed Nextcloud install" img_link=true %}

-Don't cancel your Dropbox subscription yet because this technology is still a bit flaky.
-In my tests, the app crashes quite a bit and sometimes loses entire files.
-But the technology is cool, so I wanted to share this tutorial to make it easy for you to try this out yourself.

 # Video tutorial